Felipebros/github-action-WIP-blocker-with-labels-in-PR/README.md

-# bloqueador WIP de ação do github com labels no PR
+# github action WIP blocker with labels in PR